 Incredible Demographic Targeting Possibilities With Facebook Ads

-Below we are using Facebook to find people in the greater Houston area that like tapas or tapas bars, are home owners, and have a household income between $75,000 – $350,000.
-From this we can see there are 8,900 people we could target.
+Below we are using Facebook Ads to find people in the Houston area that like tapas or tapas bars, or have a household income that is in the top 50% or higher of US households, AND that have an interest in Spanish Cuisine.
+From this we can see there are 11,000 people we can target.

 All the chosen variables in this example can be modified, refined, added to, to create even more precise targeting.
 So think about this for a moment – what other advertising platform can you down select for an audience like this?
 There is none!

 Fast Casual Restaurant in Manhattan, NYC, Facebook Ad Targeting Example